Forgiveness, Women & Oaths

 TREATMENT OF WOMEN

 The next antithesis (Mt.
 5.27) concerns adultery and sexual lust.
 Jesus begins (v.
 28) by chastizeing those who lust, usually associated with men, but in our modern times may include women as well.
 Jesus continues to address the heart condition of the man as well as his thinking.
-However, the one who lusts is responsible.
+However, Jesus holds the one who lusts responsible.
 The phrase, “…whosoever looketh…” means anyone and infers continuing to look.
 The Complete Jewish Study Bible has it, “But I tell you that a man who even looks at a woman with the purpose of lusting after her has already committed adultery with her in his heart.”
 Jesus emphasizes thoughts, motives, and attitudes.

 The law is not involved in this matter, but the inner man or woman is.
 Much like John the Baptist, who addressed the Jewish people, that being the sons of Abraham would no longer be of account, but that the man himself would, Jesus teaches directly concerning motives and attitudes, “…with the purpose,” being the key phrase here.
 A beautiful woman may affect the man, but he declines to pursue untoward thoughts.
-He declines to pursue his attraction with purpose, or purposely.
+He declines to pursue his attraction with purpose.

 Jesus brings women into equality by recognizing women as people.
 The ongoing struggle of what is or is not appropriate is made clear—Women should not be considered objects to be used for men’s lust, nor should women seduce men.
-Each one is responsible, the lines are drawn clearly and fairly.
+Each one is responsible, the lines are drawn fairly.

 All of the above brings us to the issue of masculine and feminine polarity.
 Polarity, this more mystical subject, resides near the heart of Jesus’ ministry.
 It would be unbalanced for the masculine to have polarity with an unequal feminine half.
-Women also need to ascribe to the the thought that just because men desire them, and the polarity relationship that comes with it, neither are they superior.
+Women also need to ascribe to the the thought that just because men desire them, and the polarity relationship that comes with it, neither are women superior.
 This also is a modern day problem, speaking to misguided notions within feminism.
 Taking on the attribute of superiority, either men or women, is an historic problem, ongoing.

 The idea that Jesus came to fulfill the law speaks to this balance, the balance being provided by a far deeper spirituality than had hitherto been understood.
 The law standing alone might be thought of as a pillar, but the encasement of spirituality makes it whole.
 That women performed important tasks as actual ministers has to be mentioned here*.
 To denigrate women, or for women to denigrate men, makes for an unsound society.
 Lack of polarity and balance leaves both discomfited, seeking but not finding, moving from place to place, or from man to man, wandering but with no real purpose.